Skip to main content

 • Repository name: tekton-hello-world

-• Component name: tekton-hello-world
+• Project name: tekton-hello-world

-• Description: tekton-hello-world
+• Description: Custom tekton-hello-world application

 • Application code language: Other